Apple is planning to leave China

 In iPhone City, about 300.000 work in a factory run by Foxconn Technology Group to make iPhones and other Apple products.
 At one point, about 85% of the Pro line of iPhones was manufactured there.
 But the Zhengzhou factory was rocked in late November by violent protests.

-In videos posted online, workers upset over wages and Covid-19 restrictions can be seen throwing objects and shouting "Stand up for your rights!"
+In videos posted on, workers upset over wages and Covid-19 restrictions are seen throwing objects and chanting "Stand up for your rights!".

 But that was the icing on the cake, as a series of events have weakened China's status as a stable manufacturing hub for Apple, and it no longer feels comfortable having so much of its business tied up in one place.